Multimodal Representation Alignment for Cross-modal Information Retrieval

 \section{Related Work}

-MML models are typically constructed upon unimodal models, each of which is designed to process a single modality—such as images, audio, text, or time series data.
+MDL models are typically constructed upon unimodal models, which are designed to process a single modality—such as images, audio, text, or time series data.
 For the sake of simplicity, this work focuses specifically on VLMs.
-Accordingly, we begin by reviewing foundational models in the vision and language domains, followed by an overview of prominent VLMs.
-We then examine contrastive learning methods and their application to multimodal IR tasks.
+Consequently, we begin by reviewing foundational models in the vision and language domains, followed by an overview of SOTA VLMs.
+We then examine contrastive learning methods and their applications to multimodal IR tasks.